smidm/simba/docs/Multi_animal_pose.md

 Go to [Scenario 2 - Using a classifier on new experimental data](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md) for tutorials on how to analyze the imported data using previously generated classifiers.

-Go to [Scenario 2 - Using a classifier on new experimental data](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md) for tutorials on how to analyze the imported data using previously generated classifiers.
+Go to [Scenario 3 - Updating a classifier with further annotated data](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md) for tutorials on how to use the imported data to update previously created classifiers.